erantapaa/monitor-stack-install/README.md

                          ^- list of packages being worked on

 Stats are written to the file approximately once every 5 seconds.
+It will automatically quit when it determines the stack install process is no longer running.

 `monitor-stack` will us `ps` to find the `stack install` process automatically.
 However, if it fails to find the process you can specify its pid as the first argument: